mmisw/mmiorr-docs/docs/about.md

-(for marine science artifacts) and the ESIP Community Ontology Repository at [http://cor.esipfed.org](http://cor.esipfed.org) (for earth science artifacts), where it continues to operate under test as ESIP Federation's Community Ontology Repository.
+(for marine science artifacts) and the ESIP Community Ontology Repository at [http://cor.esipfed.org](http://cor.esipfed.org) (for earth science artifacts), where it continues to operate as the ESIP Federation's Community Ontology Repository.
 Those pages link to additional documentation available for each system.

 ## People

-John Graybeal (now at Stanford University) provides program management and community coordination;
-Carlos Rueda (Monterey Bay Aquarium Research Institute) provides technical leadership for the ORR software development;
+John Graybeal (now at Stanford University) provides program management and community coordination, and Carlos Rueda (Monterey Bay Aquarium Research Institute) provides technical leadership for the ORR software development, including technical support as needed.
-Felimon Gayanilo (Texas A&M Corpus Christi) leads the operational support team for the system;
-Janet Fredericks (Woods Hole Oceanographic Institution) provides current support for ORR development through her management of the X-DOMES[^xdomes] program, funded by NSF's EarthCube project.
+John Graybeal also provides funding for continued support of MMI ORR operations: the Domain Name registration (via TierraNet.com) and the site hosting (via DigitalOcean.com).

-Together, these four individuals provide strategic oversight for ORR activities and directions, acting as an Executive Committee for the MMI and ORR projects.
+Together, these two individuals provide strategic oversight for ORR activities and directions, acting as an Executive Committee for the MMI and ORR projects.
+The MMI ORR project has a channel on the ESIP Federation Slack workspace, as MMI ORR provides a working example and test environment for the ESIP Community Ontology Repository (COR).

+We thank the ESIP Federation for their continued support for the deployed COR system.

+We thank Felimon Gayanilo (Texas A&M Corpus Christi) for his past operational support team for the system, and Janet Fredericks (Woods Hole Oceanographic Institution) for her support for ORR development through management of the X-DOMES[^xdomes] program, funded by NSF's EarthCube project.

 ## History